 In addition, non-degree students are required to meet all course pre-requisites.
-If the non-degree student plans to register for courses in English or math, he/she must have ACT, SAT, ACCUPLACER, ASSET or COMPASS scores on file before registering.
+If the non-degree student plans to register for courses in English or math, student must have ACT, SAT, ACCUPLACER Classic, ACCUPLACER Next Generation or COMPASS scores on file before registering.

-Courses taken through this are not applicable toward a degree unless the student provides appropriate admission documents, changes status to degree seeking, and gains approval by the registrar.
+Courses taken as non-degree are not applicable toward a degree unless the student provides appropriate admission documents, changes status to degree seeking, and gains approval by the Registrar.